Description:

 - Create a Form definition called “EditGridDataTableDef.”

-- The preview pop-up window is shown below.
+- The preview pop-up window appears below.

-- Add multiple column definitions
+- Add multiple column definitions.

-- Modify a column definition
+- Modify a column definition.

-- Remove a column definition
+- Remove a column definition.

-- Order/rearrange the column definitions
+- Rearrange or order the column definitions.

 - Configure the Form definition using widgets such as text boxes, checkboxes, date pickers, and dropdown controls.

-- Click Translate.
-Click the Save button.
+- Click Translate, then click the Save button.

 - Create a process definition to route the EditGridData form, as shown below.